All Episodes

 She can raise a huge amount of money.

-Being an African American woman gives her huge advantages in the primary.
+Being an African-American woman gives her huge advantages in the primary.

-Um that would truly be astonishing.
+That would truly be astonishing.

-Uh I don't see the American people buying this.
+I don't see the American people buying this.

 Well, in the end, somebody's got to get to 51.

-I mean, the the thing that happened with Trump is he kept day by day eliminating his opponents, and one morning he was above 50 in the Republican primaries.
+I mean, the thing that happened with Trump is he kept day by day eliminating his opponents.

-Certainly by now, people across the nation have seen the devastating and catastrophic flooding that's moving across our region.
+Certainly, by now, people across the nation have seen the devastating and catastrophic flooding that's moving across our region.

 I can also tell you they're still in the battle, but their resolve is strong.